 Figure 9.
 Experimental (left) and simulated (right) EPR spectra of diradical 3 at different temperatures in toluene at 5x10-4 M. k value is the frequency of collisions between both radicals.

 The EPR spectra of diradical 3 were simulated using a two-conformation model from the Quantum Chemistry Program Exchange package.
 This program simulates the exchange-broadening of isotropic EPR spectra and is restricted to intramolecular exchange.
-It was designed to simulate intramolecular electron transfer processes but all thermal dynamic processes affect EPR spectra in a similar way such as intramolecular electron-spin exchange processes or others.
+It was designed to simulate intramolecular electron transfer processes but all thermal dynamic processes affect EPR spectra in the say way as intramolecular electron-spin exchange processes or others.
 First-order rate constants for the thermally activated process were extracted by fitting the experimental EPR spectra (Figure 9).
-The simulation lead to a linear Arrhenius plot over the 240–380 K temperature range (see Figure S2), which gave the activation parameters: Eact= 2.97 kcal.mol-1; logA = 10.03 (G300K = 5.7 kcal.mol-1; H = 2.37 kcal.mol-1; S = -11.1 cal.K-1.mol-1).
-These values are similar to other flexible biradicals.22e
+The simulation led to a linear Arrhenius plot over the 240–380 K temperature range (see Figure S2), which gave the activation parameters: Eact= 2.97 kcal.mol-1; logA = 10.03 (G300K = 5.7 kcal.mol-1; H = 2.37 kcal.mol-1; S = -11.1 cal.K-1.mol-1).
+These values are similar to the activation parameters for other flexible biradicals.22e

 We also studied the effect of the solvent on the shape of the EPR spectra of diradical 3 (Figure 10).
 Toluene, dichloromethane, acetonitrile, tetrahydrofuran, benzonitrile and methanol were used.
 For aprotic solvents, the most important parameter in the modulation of |J| is viscosity.
 For instance, diradical 3 gives significantly different EPR spectra in acetonitrile and benzonitrile which have similar polarity.
-In benzonitrile (viscosity 1.22 cP), the alternate linewidth effect is higher than in acetonitrile which has very low viscosity (0.37 cP).
+In benzonitrile (viscosity 1.22 cP), the alternate linewidth effect is more pronounced than in acetonitrile which has very low viscosity (0.37 cP).
 Protic solvents (e.g., methanol) show low frequency of collisions, presumably due to the stabilisation of the open conformation of the diradical through hydrogen bonding.

 Figure 10.
 EPR spectra of diradical 3 in different solvents at 300 K.

 In frozen solutions, the EPR spectra are sensitive to the dipole-dipole interaction between the neighbouring nitroxides which substantially alters the shape of the spectrum.
-The empirical ratio of peak heights d1/d (Figure S3) is a measure of the strength of the dipolar interactions.7b The spectrum of diradical 3 at 120 K (Figure S4) shows significant contribution of dipolar interactions between adjacent spin labels because the d1/d parameter is 0.75, while for monoradical 2 d1/d = 0.53 (Figure S3).7b Moreover, under these conditions, a half-field ms = 2 transition was observed for diradical 3, which gave direct evidence for the presence of a triplet state.
+The empirical ratio of peak heights d1/d (Figure S3) is a measure of the strength of the dipolar interaction.7b The spectrum of diradical 3 at 120 K (Figure S4) shows significant contribution of dipolar interaction between adjacent spin labels because the d1/d parameter is 0.75, while for monoradical 2 d1/d = 0.53 (Figure S3).7b Moreover, under these conditions, a half-field ms = 2 transition was observed for diradical 3, which gave direct evidence for the presence of a triplet state.
 In order to establish if the origin of such interaction was intra- or intermolecular, we made an EPR concentration study.
 A series of EPR spectra of diradical 3 at different concentrations, from 10-2 M down to 5x10-4 M, were recorded at 120 K (Figure 11).
 We observed transitions at half-field ms = 2 even in very dilute conditions, indicating an intramolecular origin of such interaction between the two radicals of the disulfide.
 Therefore, in frozen solution the two TEMPO radical units are not far away from each other.
 Most molecules in the frozen solution probably adopt a conformation similar to the crystal structure where the two branches are in a syn-like conformation in relation to the disulfide group, bringing the TEMPO radical units close to each other.
 The spectra recorded at 300 K at these different concentrations are depicted in Figure S5.

 Figure 11.
 EPR spectra of ms = 2 transition at half field at 120 K of diradical 3 in 1:1 dichloromethane:toluene, at different concentrations.